spences10/scottspence.com/copy/privacy-policy.md

 ### How users of this site can request their data be turned over to them and/or be deleted

-As I only collect email addresses for the purposes of the weekly newsletter you can unsubscribe from the mailing list via the email sent.
+As I only collect email addresses for the purposes of the newsletter you can unsubscribe from the mail sent.

 If you want to contact me see
-[Contact information for site administrators](#contact-information-for-site-administrators) and I will personally remove your email address from SendGrid.
+[Contact information for site administrators](#contact-information-for-site-administrators) and I will personally remove your email address from Substack.

 ### Contact information for site administrators